 Our journey to becoming innkeepers all started after staying at a Bed and Breakfast Inn for the first time in St. Petersburg, Florida.
 During our stay, it became apparent that for us owning an Inn was a good fit.
-We then began researching the industry and embarked on a year-long course in learning what it takes to become owners and proprietors of a Bed and Breakfast Inn.
+We began researching the industry and embarked on a year-long course in learning what it takes to become owners and proprietors of a Bed and Breakfast Inn.
 Many evening hours after work and full weekends were spent on this journey.
 After researching over one hundred potential inns across the country and visiting well over a dozen, we chose Prescott Pines Inn Bed and Breakfast.
 Prescott, Arizona, and the Inn fulfilled every requirement for our dream location.
 Newly established as Owners/Innkeepers, we have embraced the change in lifestyle, making Prescott, Arizona and the Prescott Pines Inn Bed and Breakfast our new home.

 While we left behind dear family and friends, and the sunny beaches of Florida, we know that the beauty and wonder of Arizona is unmatched in the world.
 Yes, moving from sea level to mile-high Prescott has been a big change, but living in Prescott and running the Inn has been a dream come true!